mohmehdi/mohmehdi.github.io/_projects/OpenGL.md

     title: "OpenGL"
 ---
 ***Designing and implementation of:***
-A game using OpenGL for my graphics course
+This is a game that I made for my graphics course using OpenGL
 {% include gallery caption="OpenGL" %}

+During this project, I learned:
+- writing C++ code for OpenGL.
+- Writing shader codes in GLSL
+- Formats and structures of 3D objects.
+- 3D mesh import

 ***Gameplay video***